EDGES of the dark forest: A new absorption window into the composite dark matter and large scale structure: Introduction

-Tantalizingly, we find that the absorption of CMB photons by dark matter with a transition frequency of 156 GHz at redshifts $\sim 3000-1000$ can produce a global absorption feature that matches the amplitude, width and location in frequency measured by the Experiment to Detect the Global Epoch of reionization Signal (EDGES) \cite{2018Natur.555...67B,2021AJ....162...38M}.
-The EDGES collaboration reported a strong absorption feature which is almost double in amplitude compared to the maximum absorption expected from 21cm absorption by hydrogen in the standard model of cosmology.
-However a recent experiment Shaped Antenna measurement of the background Radio Spectrum (SARAS 3) \cite{2022NatAs...6..607S} disfavors the EDGES absorption profile being cosmological in origin.
+Tantalizingly, we find that the absorption of CMB photons by dark matter with a transition frequency in the 100-200 GHz range at redshifts $\sim 4000-1000$ can produce a global absorption feature that is consistent with the measurements of the Experiment to Detect the Global Epoch of reionization Signal (EDGES) collaboration \cite{2018Natur.555...67B,2021AJ....162...38M}.
+The EDGES collaboration reported a strong absorption feature which is almost double in amplitude compared to the maximum absorption expected from 21 cm absorption by hydrogen in the Standard Model of cosmology.
+Another experiment called The Shaped Antenna measurement of the background Radio Spectrum (SARAS 3) \cite{2022NatAs...6..607S} has disfavored the EDGES absorption profile from being cosmological in origin.
 A recent paper from the EDGES collaboration \cite{2022MNRAS.tmp.2422M} does a Bayesian analysis jointly constraining the receiver calibration, foregrounds, and the measured signal reaffirming the presence of an absorption feature.
 Several other groups such as Large aperture Experiment to detect the Dark Ages (LEDA) \cite{2015ApJ...799...90B,2016MNRAS.461.2847B,2018MNRAS.478.4193P}, Probing Radio Intensity at high Z from Marion (PRIZM) \cite{2019JAI.....850004P}, Radio Experiment for the Analysis of Cosmic Hydrogen (REACH) \cite{2022NatAs...6..984D}, Sonda Cosmol\'ogica de las Islas para la Detecci\'on de Hidr\'ogeno Neutro (SCI-HI) \cite{2014ApJ...782L...9V}, and Cosmic Twilight Polarimeter (CTP) \cite{2019ApJ...883..126N} are working on validating these claims.
-Even if the exact profile measured by EDGES turns out to be due to systematics, an anomalously large amplitude of the absorption signal would still require beyond standard model physics, if confirmed by other experiments.
+Even if the exact profile measured by EDGES turns out to be due to systematics, an anomalously large amplitude of the absorption signal would still require beyond Standard Model physics, if confirmed by other experiments.
+The proposed solutions to the EDGES anomaly broadly fall into two classes: decreasing the spin temperature of neutral hydrogen by cooling the baryons via elastic scattering with millicharged dark matter \cite{2018Natur.555...71B}, or increasing the radiation temperature at radiowave frequencies \cite{2018ApJ...858L..17F}.
+A large chunk of the parameter space of the vanilla millicharged dark matter has been ruled out by the early Universe observations of CMB and BBN \cite{2018PhRvD..98j3529K, 2018PhRvD..98j3005B, 2019PhRvD.100b3528C, 2018PhRvL.121a1102B}.
+Recent works in the literature have tried to reopen this parameter space by introducing additional features such as two-component \cite{2019PhRvD.100l3011L, 2022ChPhC..46d5102L} and composite millicharged dark matter \cite{2022PhRvD.105g5020M}.